 One of my best costumes, and probably one of my most comfortable, and I’m so mad I can’t find a picture.
 Because my mom and sister were/still sort of are real-life hippies, I had tons of costume options to choose from.
 I went with bell bottoms, a multi-colored patchwork shirt (which Willow TOTALLY wore on an episode of Buffy and I’m so mad I can’t find a picture of THAT, either) and a flowery wreath on my head.
 Peace and blessings, y’all.

 1999: Holly Golightly (No Picture)

-The beginning of a trend in my Halloween life: No one being able to recognize what I was dressed up as.
-I went for the Breakfast at Tiffany’s opening scene look, but instead of a couture gown and pearls I wore a sleeveless black (and I think velvet?) leotard with a long black skirt, a white shawl and tiara.
+The beginning of a new trend in my Halloween life: No one understanding what I was dressed up as.
+I went for the Breakfast at Tiffany’s opening scene look, but instead of a couture gown and pearls I wore a sleeveless black leotard with a long black skirt, a white shawl and tiara.
 Only my 70-year-old social studies teacher knew who I was, dashing all hopes I had of winning my middle school’s very competitive costume contest.

 2000: Barbie (No Picture)

 I have very dark brown hair and very dark brown eyebrows, which were even thicker when I was 13, so the long platinum-blond wig I wore for this costume looked ABSOLUTELY ABSURD on me.
 The rest of the Barbie outfit consisted of a pink pleather go-go-looking dress and a denim jacket, and my fellow Barbie wore basically the same thing but with a shorter blonde wig and beret.
 I am almost positive we got this idea from Never Been Kissed (“I’m Disco Barbie!”).